kanisterio/kanister/README.md

 blueprints.cr.kanister.io   30m
 ```

-As shown above, two custom resources are defined - blueprints and actionsets.
-A blueprint specifies a set of actions that can be executed on an application.
-An actionset provides the necessary runtime information to trigger taking an action on the application.
+As shown above, two custom resources are defined - Blueprints and ActionSets.
+A Blueprint specifies a set of actions that can be executed on an application.
+An ActionSet provides the necessary runtime information to trigger taking an action on the application.

 Since Kanister follows the operator pattern, other useful kubectl commands work with the Kanister controller as well, such as fetching the logs:
 ```bash
 $ kubectl --namespace kanister logs -l app=kanister-operator
 ```

-In addition to installing the Kanister controller, please also install the appropriate kanctl binary from [releases](https://github.com/kanisterio/kanister/releases).
+In addition to installing the Kanister controller, please also install the appropriate `kanctl` binary from [releases](https://github.com/kanisterio/kanister/releases).
-Alternatively, you can also install kanctl by using the following command.
+Alternatively, you can also install `kanctl` by using the following command.
 Make sure your GOPATH is set.
 ```bash
 $ go install -v github.com/kanisterio/kanister/cmd/kanctl
 ```

 ## Example Application: Helm-Deployed MySQL

-[This](https://github.com/kanisterio/blueprint-helm-charts) git repo contains Helm charts of stateful applications from the stable chart repo, modified to include Kanister blueprints.
+[This](https://github.com/kanisterio/blueprint-helm-charts) git repo contains Helm charts of stateful applications from the stable chart repo, modified to include Kanister Blueprints.
 These applications can be easily backed-up and restored.

 The following commands will install MySQL and configure Kanister to backup to an S3 bucket named `mysql-backup-bucket`.